hphelion/documentation/devplatform/helion/admin/reference/kato-ref.html.md

 	node reset services

 	node reset --help

-  * factory: returns the VM to its state prior to first boot.
+  * *factory*: returns the VM to its state prior to first boot.
-  * docker: removes all docker containers, and deletes all but the ALS release images; not meant for general use.
+  * *docker*: removes all Docker containers and deletes all but the ALS release images; not meant for general use.
-  * services: removes all service data; not meant for general use.
+  * *services*: removes all service data; not meant for general use.

 **Options**
 <table style="text-align: left; vertical-align: top; width:600px;">